gracefulife/clova-developer-guide/en/CEK/Guides/BuildCustomExtension/Return_Custom_Extension_Response.md

 ## Returning custom extension response {#ReturnCustomExtensionResponse}
 After [handling a request message](#HandleCustomExtensionRequest) is done, you must return a [response message](/CEK/References/Custom_Extension_Message_Format.md#ResponseMessage) back to CEK (HTTPS response).
-Although details of response can vary depending on the request type, response messages have a similar structure overall.
-Below is a response message returned after a LaunchRequest was processed (user request: "Let's have a conversation in English").
+Although details of response can change depending on the request type, all response messages have a similar structure.
+Below is a response message returned after a LaunchRequest was processed (user request: "Let's talk in English").

 {% raw %}
 ```json